Careerist - Get your first job in tech

 Helps people get their first tech job in software testing, QA automation, system engineering, or tech sales

-Every day we feature a new interesting startup.
+Every day I feature a new interesting startup.
 Today’s featured startup is Careerist.
-Subscribe to our newsletter to read about a new interesting startup every day.
+Subscribe to my newsletter to read about a new interesting startup every day.

 What it does: Careerist is a learning platform that trains job seekers for their first job in tech.
 By partnering with small bootcamps and high-profile individuals they provide live, job-specific classes for software testing, engineering, DevOps, cybersecurity, support or tech sales roles.
 They also have a handy tool that helps job seekers automate their job applications to apply to lots of jobs at once (most job seekers typically need to submit over 100 applications to get a single job offer).